 Caring for Children with Special Needs

-The environment utilized for caring with children with special needs shall be adapted as necessary to accommodate special devices that may be required for the child to function independently, as appropriate.
+The environment utilized for caring for children with special needs shall be adapted as necessary to accommodate special devices that may be required for the child to function independently, as appropriate.

 Caregivers serving children with special needs shall receive staff development related to the specific needs of the children served.